secretstartups/handbook/content/handbook/people-group/learning-and-development/growth-and-development/_index.md

 The Growth and Development (G&D) Fund can be used by GitLab team members to receive reimbursement for approved growth experiences and opportunities at GitLab.
 Team members can be reimbursed for up to $10,000 per calendar year for approved growth experiences, provided they meet all eligibility requirements.

+Whether you want to upskill with new certifications, attend industry conferences, or explore courses to enhance your expertise, this fund is an amazing resource to help you shape your career at GitLab and support [High Performing Teams](https://internal.gitlab.com/handbook/company/high-performing-teams/).

 The Growth and Development (G&D) fund is managed by the [Talent Development team](/handbook/people-group/learning-and-development/#learning--development-team).
 For any questions, please contact a team member directly, or reach out in the #learninganddevelopment slack channel.

 ## Eligibility

-To use the Growth and Development fund, applicants must be full time GitLab employees, meeting performance expectations in their role, and should not be on ‘leave’ status.
+To use the Growth and Development fund, applicants must be full-time GitLab employees who meet performance expectations in their role and are not on ‘leave’ status.

 ## Process